BrianDouglasIE/BrianDouglasIE.github.io/posts/beedeedee-julia-test-framework.md

 tags: [julia]
 ---

-Have you ever wondered how frameworks like Jest and Vitest work?
+Have you ever wondered how frameworks work.
 Well I wrote a BDD style test framework in Julia to find out.

 <!-- more -->

 <chicken-asks>
 Hold up!
-He wrote a BDD framework in Julia?
+He wrote a test framework in Julia?
 </chicken-asks>

 <magpie-replies>